 Con man Kevin Lennihan framed in a jewel smuggling tries for an insanity plea and is sent to a hospital for review where he is confused for another doctor and takes over the hospital when a major storm hits.

 Kevin Lennihan is a con artist.
 But this time he's framed and comes before a judge.
 By claiming insanity, he hopes to get off the hook.
-He manages to end up in a hospital on Governor's Island, off the coast of New York for a mental examination.
+He manages to end up in a hospital on Governors Island, in New York Harbor for a mental examination.
 That night, a storm breaks out over the area, and the electricity to the hospital is broken.
 In the ensuing chaos that follows, Kevin is taken for a doctor, Eddie Slattery.
-Suddenly, he is in charge of a whole hospital!
+Suddenly, he is in charge of a whole hospital.
 Written by

 0 of 0 people found this review helpful.